tsuboyama09/Block/README.md

 # START

 # Method of operation
-Drag: You can operate the paddle by dragging left or right on the screen
+Trackpad: Tap on the screen to control the paddle
 Cursor: You can operate the paddle by pressing left and right

 # Features you want to add